miguelaferreira/gitbook/devex-cli/github.md

 That is what this tool does.

 The command takes two parameters, the organization to be cloned and the local path where to clone.
-The path parameter is option and f omitted defaults to the current directory.
+The path parameter is optional and if omitted defaults to the current directory.

 ```text
 devex github clone [-hrvVx] [--debug] [--trace] [-c=<cloneProtocol>] ORGANIZATION PATH